Mylène Farmer: Biography and career

-1961–1983: Early years and career beginnings
+1961–1983: early years and career beginnings

-Mylène Jeanne Gautier was born 12 September 1961 in Pierrefonds, Quebec, Canada (a former city now part of the present-day Montreal borough of Pierrefonds-Roxboro).
-Her father, Max Gautier was a dam engineer; her mother, Marguerite (née Martin) was a homemaker.
-The family moved from France in the late 1950s due to her father's work responsibilities.
-Her family moved back to France when Farmer was eight, settling in the Parisian banlieue of Chaville.
+Having been born in Canada, her family relocated to France when Farmer was eight years old.
 When she first arrived in France, she took speech classes after her school declared her Québécois accent to be "improper".
 At the age of 17, Farmer discovered acting and undertook a three-year course at the Cours Florent, a drama school in Paris.
 Changing her name to Mylène Farmer as a tribute to her idol, 1930s Hollywood actress Frances Farmer, she began to earn a living as a model acting in several TV adverts, such as those for IKEA, Fiskars and Caisse d'Epargne.
 Farmer also appeared in a local stage production of Le père Noël est une ordure.

 In 1984, Farmer met Laurent Boutonnat, a young film student, after answering a newspaper advert for an actress for a small film project he was working on.
 Farmer and Boutonnat became friends and forged a creative partnership, writing and producing the music.
 Boutonnat, whose ambition was to become a film director, became the creative force behind Farmer's videos.
 In 1984, Farmer recorded and released the song "Maman a tort", written by Boutonnat and Jérôme Dahan.
 The trio continued to work together on what would become Farmer's first studio album.